sshearer101/parentsquare-technical/README.md

-This technical assessment project was completed using Ruby.
+This technical assessment project was completed using Ruby 3.0.0.

 Each of the individual challenges have their own files.